Regularity of the Optimal Stopping Problem for Jump Diffusions: Introduction

 \section{Introduction}

 On a probability space $\basis$, consider a one-dimensional jump diffusion process $X= \{X_t; t\geq 0\}$ whose dynamics is governed by the following stochastic differential equation:

-in which $W= \{W_t; t\geq 0\}$ is a $1$-dimensional Wiener process, $J = \{J_t; t\geq 0\}$ is a pure jump L\'{e}vy process, independent of the Wiener process, with its L\'{e}vy measure denoted by $\nu$.
+in which $W= \{W_t; t\geq 0\}$ is a $1$-dimensional Wiener process, $N$, independent of the Wiener process, is a Poisson random measure on $\R_+ \times \R$ with its mean measure $dt \times \nu(dy)$, and $\nu$ is a L\'{e}vy measure on $\R$.
+The coexistence of diffusions and infinite activity jumps is motivated by recent studies of A\"{i}t-Sahalia and Jacod in \cite{ait-jacod} and \cite{ait-jacod-Brownian}.

 This paper studies the problem of maximizing the discounted terminal reward $g$ by optimally stopping the process $X$ before a fixed time horizon $T$.
 The value function of this problem is defined as

 in which $\T_{t,T}$ is the set of all stopping times valued between $t$ and $T$.
-A specific example of such an optimal stopping problem is the American option pricing problem, where $X$ model the logarithm of the stock price process and $g$ represents the pay-off function.
+A specific example of such an optimal stopping problem is the American option pricing problem, where $X$ models the logarithm of the stock price process and $g$ represents the pay-off function.

 The value function $u$ is expected to satisfy a variational inequality with a nonlocal integral term (see e.g. Chapter 3 of \cite{Bensoussan-Lions}).
-When the diffusion component of $X$ may vanish, different concepts of solutions were employed to characterize the value function.
-Pham used the notion of viscosity solution in \cite{pham-control}.
+Different concepts of solutions were employed to characterize the value function: Pham used the notion of viscosity solution in \cite{pham-control}.
 Also see \cite{MR2330346}, \cite{MR2422079} for more recent results in this direction.
-Lamberton and Mikou worked with L\'{e}vy processes and showed in \cite{lamberton} that the value function can be understood in the distribution sense.
+Lamberton and Mikou worked with L\'{e}vy processes and showed in \cite{lamberton} that the value function can be understood in the distributional sense.